orakle/matlab_physioset/+physioset/+import/@mff/README.md

 The `mff` data importer can be used to create a [physioset][physioset] using data contained in [EGI][egi]'s `.mff` data format.
 Note that this importer is generally preferable over the [fileio][fileio] importer, which is also able to import `.mff` files.
+The latter has several limitations and does not support multiplexed data channels.

 [egi]: http://www.egi.com/
 [physioset]: ../../%40physioset